bettiolo/js-development-slides/oo-js.md

 ### Closures

-Changing the variables in the outer scope of one closure does not affect the other.
+Changing the variables in the outer scope of one closure does not affect the other because each closure has it's own copy of the context.

 ![](screenshots/closure-output.png)